This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 When you stop chasing every shiny new tool, something interesting happens.
 You actually get good at the ones you keep.

 Claude Code Partnership: Rather than jumping between AI tools, I learned Claude Code deeply.
-It’s like having a development partner who never gets tired and remembers every conversation.
+It’s like having a development partner who never gets tired and who remembers every conversation.

-Depth beats breadth every time.
+Depth beats breadth every time.Why Most People Can’t Simplify

 Here’s the uncomfortable truth: tool addiction feels like progress.

-Every new signup gives a dopamine hit.
+Every new signup gives you a dopamine hit.
 Every feature comparison makes you feel productive.
 Every “upgrade” feels like business growth.

-But it’s productivity theater, not actual productivity.
+But it’s productivity theatre, not actual productivity.

 The Real Barriers to Simplification: